Jokic gets triple-double, Nuggets roll past Heat 104-93 in Game 1 of NBA Finals | KRDO

 Bam Adebayo finished with 26 points and 13 rebounds for Miami, which shot 41% for the game — 33% from 3-point range.
 Gabe Vincent scored 19, Haywood Highsmith had 18 and Jimmy Butler added 13 for the Heat.

-Miami was 2 for 2 from the foul line — an NBA Finals record for fewest free throws made, and fewest free throws attempted.
+Miami was 2 for 2 from the foul line — a night like none other in NBA playoff history.

+It tied the fewest free throws ever made in a playoff game, broke the record for fewest attempts from the line in a playoff game — the previous record was three — and set NBA Finals records for fewest free throws made and attempted.
 The Los Angeles Lakers had the previous marks there, going 3 for 5 from the line against Philadelphia on May 26, 1983.

 “We’ve got to attack the rim a lot more, myself included,” Butler said.